albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Runways
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Runways are assgined automatically for STAR and approaches if possible to avoid error messages about runway
+Runways are assigned automatically for STAR and approaches if possible to avoid error messages about runway
 mismatches.
 This means that a selected STAR runway changes automatically to the one used by a
 newly selected approach if the STAR allows multiple runways.